Spain flag

-Postal codes for Santo Adriano range from 33115 to 33119 in Principado de Asturias, Asturias, Oviedo, Spain.
-The table below lists ZIP codes and postcodes for places within Santo Adriano.
+Postal Codes (Códigos postales) for Santo Adriano range from 33115 to 33119 in Oviedo, Asturias, Principado de Asturias, Spain.
+To find exact Postal Codes and postcodes within Santo Adriano, choose from the districts below.

 Postal Codes for Places in Santo Adriano